 In some individuals, the scans demonstrated greater connections between certain parts of the brain after exercise.
 These people also got better scores on their memory tests.
 In particular, people working out at moderate intensity were able to improve their memories.
 Unfortunately, others did not appear to benefit noticeably.

 A follow-up on the study looked at how well people fared on cognitive tests after 12 weeks of consistent training.
-Those who did well after a single exercise session also seen to improve their memories and their brain connections following months of exercise.
+Those who did well after a single exercise session also seem to improve their memories and their brain connections following months of exercise.

 The investigators point out that the benefits from exercise show up quickly, but they also fade unless a person continues to exercise.
 Next, they will try to figure out why some people didn’t seem to get much brain boost from physical activity.